-- evaluated at a facility.
+- 13 CONTINUED EMERGENCY DETENTION: Patient has been evaluated at a facility.
 He/she has the three (3) required forms (listed above) and an order has been issued for additional detention.
 Time and place of hearing has been set.
-(Mental Health Law Title 43A) - agency and referred for treatment by the court.
+(Mental Health Law Title 43A) - 15 COURT REFERRED: An individual who has been evaluated by a agency and referred for treatment by the court.
 Referrals for treatment should be accompanied by proper documentation indicating the need for treatment.
 This legal status includes but is not limited to mental health and drug court participants, DUI customers, individuals who are community sentenced, and DHS child custody cases.
 (Title 47) - PROTECTIVE CUSTODY: Status of an individual taken into protective custody and detention of a person pursuant to the provisions of Section 5-208 until such time as an emergency examination is completed and a determination is made as to whether or not emergency detention is warranted.
 (Mental Health Law Title 43A) - CRIMINAL HOLD: Adjudicated by the court to be incompetent, but capable of achieving competency (22 O.S. § 1175.6(2)) - 21 COURT COMMIT WITH HOLD: Adjudicated by the court to be incompetent and incapable of achieving competency within a reasonable time (22 O.S. § 1175.6(3)) - CIVIL OUTPATIENT TREATMENT: A court order under the Mental Health Law requires the individual to receive involuntary outpatient services from the agency pursuant to Title 43A O.S. § 1-103 (20) AND § 5-410 (C) et seq.
 Commonly referred to as Assisted Outpatient Treatment.